-Last weekend Devin and I took a little mini road trip to Cave City, Kentucky for our 6th wedding anniversary!
+Last weekend I took a little mini road trip to Cave City, Kentucky !
 It was totally spur of the moment.
-I ran across a Dinosaur World article online, showed to to Devin, and he was like let's go!
-We Google Mapped it and it was only 4 hours from us AND we found out it was next to Mammoth Cave National Park AND we had that weekend free so it was a done deal!
+I ran across a Dinosaur World article online, Google Mapped it and it was only 4 hours from us AND I found out it was next to Mammoth Cave National Park AND I had that weekend free so it was a done deal!

 I LOVE roadside attractions!
 The world's biggest this and that and the quirky relics of tourist traps from the past really draw me in!
 I always wanted to do a huge road trip around the whole US where I would stop at all of them!
 Although, I haven't done that yet, I do plan in stops to see as many roadside attractions as I can on any road trip that I go on and have checked quite a bit off of my list.
 Roadside attractions were really spectacular in the past but once different modes of transportation came into play and bigger, greater attractions happened, sadly, a lot of roadside attractions are no longer with us or are in pretty bad shape.
 Most roadside attractions were placed on the major travel routes and were used as a way to draw people in to buy things in a town or a shop.
 They are also placed next to so big destinations to try to get tourists to stop at different shops while they are in an area too.